mverseanalysis/mverse/README.md

 multiverse and inspect a coefficient estimate.
 See `vignette("hurricane")` for a detailed analysis as well as the terminologies used.

+    #> Warning: Using alpha for a discrete variable is not advised.
+    #> Warning: Using the `size` aesthetic in this geom was deprecated in ggplot2 3.4.0.
+    #> ℹ Please use `linewidth` in the `default_aes` field and elsewhere instead.

 <img src="man/figures/README-tree-1.png" width="100%" />